hyurl/sfn/docs/v06x/en-US/http-controller.md

 automatically called, and the returning value will be sent back to the client with proper forms.

-The decorator `route`, is a function, and an interface.
+The decorator `route`, is a function, and an namespace.
 When calling as a function, it accepts these forms:

 - `route(routeStr: string)` e.g. `route("GET /demo")`